St David's Day: Everything you need to know - CBBC Newsround

 St David is the patron saint of Wales and he is celebrated on the 1 March.

-To mark the day, Welsh people around the world wear one or both of Wales's national emblems - a daffodil and a leek.
-Special concerts and parades are also usually held in St David's honour.
+Usually to mark the day, Welsh people around the world wear one or both of Wales's national emblems - a daffodil and a leek.
+Special concerts and parades are also held in St David's honour.

 Patron saints are chosen to be special protectors or guardians over all areas of life.